nelliesnoodles/Whispering-Wall/README.md

 TO-DO

-* eliminate need for sys.argv when getting script.txt
+* eliminate need for sys.argv when getting script.txt (Done.
+2-11-19)
-* create adjective and adverb and Interjections scripts
+* create adjective and adverb and Interjections scripts (adjectives done, adverbs done 2-11-19)
 * Find out if it's legal to use a Monty Python script to return a line when Wiwa has no answer
 * modify, fix, maintain, improve

+New TO-DO's:
+* create a test file to run before Whispering wall runs.
+If tests fail, she doesn't run.
+* include with test file, custom messages for what went wrong during tests